 Creating reports from scratch (from a blank page) in Whatagraph is easy, and a non-tech-savvy person could do it.

-All you have to do is connect your client’s social media accounts, the tools you use to market their business and pull data.
+All you have to do is connect your client’s social media accounts, the marketing tools you use to promote their business, and pull data.

 After that, drag and drop widgets that best represent your strategy’s performance and progress.

-A dashboard is a document that includes live data of what is happening right this second.
-Usually, this format is short, single–screen and has only the most important KPIs.
+A reporting dashboard is a document that includes live data of what is happening right this second.
+Usually, this format is short, single–screen and has only the most important marketing KPIs.

 A report is a document that includes real-time and historical data.
 It is usually used to spot any trends and patterns of relevant metrics.